ClementNerma/NightOS/docs/specs/kernel/hardware.md

 ## Connection-specific device descriptor

-All hardware components (devices) expose a normalized identifier whose format depends on the connection type (PCI-Express, SATA, ...).
+All hardware devices expose a normalized identifier whose format depends on the connection type (PCI-Express, SATA, ...).
 This identifier is called the _connection-specific device descriptor_ (CSDD).

 Its size can vary up to 256 bytes.

 ## Kernel device identifier

 The _kernel device identifier_ is an 8-byte identifier computed from the [CII](#connection-interface-identifier) and the [CSDD](#connection-specific-device-descriptor).
-It is unique across all components, consistent across reboots, and identical from one computer to another for the same device.
+It is unique across all devices, consistent across reboots, and identical from one computer to another for the same device.
 It is only meant for internal use by the [`sys::hw`](../services/system/hw.md) service, which generates an [UDI](../services/system/hw.md#unique-device-identifier) for external use.

 ## Raw device descriptor